UK 261 Flight Delay & Cancellation Compensation - Know Your Rights

 What is Regulation 261 in the UK?

-Regulation UK 261 is the UK’s passenger rights regulation that protects airline passengers from flight disruptions, such as if your flight is delayed, cancelled, or if you are denied boarding.
-UK 261 covers flights departing from UK airports and flights arriving in the UK with a UK or eligible non-UK carrier, providing flight compensation for eligible cases.
+Regulation UK 261 is the UK’s passenger rights regulation that protects airline passengers from flight disruptions, such as when a flight is delayed or cancelled, or if you are denied boarding.
+UK 261 covers flights departing from UK airports as well as flights arriving in the UK via a UK or eligible non-UK carrier, providing flight compensation for eligible cases.

 EU 261 vs UK 261 Post-Brexit